sameesiddiqui/expo-file-system-view/README.md

 Check out the [demo](https://expo.io/@samee/expo-file-system-view) to play around with it.

 >Note: Due to a bug in Expo.FileSystem read permissions for root directories on Android, this component currently only works on iOS.
 You can track the issue [here](https://github.com/expo/expo/issues/776)

+>** UPDATE: this bug has been fixed in expo sdk 23.
+In the process of upgrading.

 ## Install
 `npm install --save expo-file-system-view` or `yarn add expo-file-system-view`